Public protector's findings were wrong and irrational, says Cyril Ramaphosa

 He said he would resort to an independent review of the report by the courts.

-Ramaphosa said he was doing this to preserve the integrity of his office as president and not out of disrespect for her office.
+Ramaphosa said he was doing this to preserve the integrity of his office as president and not out of disrespect for the office of the public protector.

 He would not comment on whether he thought Mkhwebane’s report was borne out of malice, repeating that he had immense respect for her office.

 “My decision to seek a judicial review of this report should by no means be seen as a comment on the person who occupies this office, the competence or motives of the public protector.
-This is motivated instead by a determination that the law should be applied correctly and consistently,” Ramaphosa said, adding that both he as president and the public protector were not above the law.
+This is motivated instead, by a determination that the law should be applied correctly and consistently,” Ramaphosa said, adding that both he as president and the public protector are both not above the law.

-The president hinted that he would argue in court that Mkhwebane did not have jurisdiction and had acted out of the scope of her powers when she investigated other donations to his CR17 campaign when she found that the movement of money pointed to money laundering.
+The president hinted that he will argue in court that Mkhwebane did not have jurisdiction and acted out of her scope when she investigated other donations to his CR17 campaign and found that the movement of money pointed to money laundering.